danielchg/filesorganizer/README.md

 ./fileorganizer --src ./samples --dest ./test
 ```

-This will generate the following folder organization where will be copied each file:
+All the files should be organized as below:

 ```bash
 $ tree ./test